SikamikanikoBG/sql-agent/README.md

 # SQL Agent

 An AI-powered SQL query generation and analysis tool that helps you write MS SQL Server queries using natural language.
+Features both Streamlit and Gradio interfaces for maximum flexibility.

 ## Features